The CO2 inflator was originally a favourite among mountain bike racers.

 Lezyne Control Drive

-No Good… It’s the most expensive on test, and the biggest and heaviest too, which makes it more awkward to store on a bike or in a pocket – although we’re talking a matter of grams here.
+It’s expensive, big and heavy, which makes it more awkward to store on a bike or in a pocket – although we’re talking a matter of grams here.

 Specialized SWAT Mini